VilleHuupponen/VilleHuupponen/README.md

 - Practiced the use of functions to create reusable and modular code.

 ### [CottagERP](https://github.com/AnssiKi/ohj1v0.1)
 A cottage reservation system with various features for managing rentals and related services.
+This was a school project that I participated in.
 Built with .NET MAUI and C#.

 **What I Learned:**
 - Gained experience in using the waterfall model for software development, allowing me to understand the structured, phase-by-phase project approach.